When did digital cameras become the standard

 • Furthermore, the advancement of smartphone cameras has also had a profound impact on the photography industry.
 The increasing capabilities of smartphone cameras, coupled with the convenience of always having a camera with you, have democratized photography and made it more accessible to the masses.

-See also How to block audio on a digital security camera
+See also How to set up a peak digital backup camera

 All these technological advancements and continuous evolution in the digital camera industry have made photography more versatile, accessible, and enjoyable for both amateur and professional photographers alike.